-Medicare’s potential role in meeting beneficiaries’ LTSS and medical needs should be reexamined and expanded to assist people who depend on family caregivers, by including improved home health care and skilled-nursing facility benefits, personal care designed to help people with ADLs, and adult day care and other services, such as respite care.
+Medicare’s potential role in meeting beneficiaries’ LTSS and medical needs should be reexamined and expanded to assist people who depend on family caregivers.
+It should include improved home health care and skilled-nursing facility benefits, personal care designed to help people with ADLs, and adult day care and other caregiver support services, such as assessment of caregiver needs, education and training, and respite care.

 Improved Medicaid benefits should serve as an LTSS safety net for vulnerable populations with low incomes and few assets and for those who become impoverished because of medical or LTSS needs.

 Services provided through the Older Americans Act and Social Services Block Grants should receive adequate funding because they are important to the home- and community-based LTSS system.